 The term 'reasonable force' covers a broad range of actions used by staff that involve a degree of physical contact to control or restrain children.
 There are circumstances when it is appropriate for staff to use reasonable force to safeguard children and young people, such as guiding a child to safety or breaking up a fight.
 'Reasonable' means using no more force than is needed.
-Our school works in accordance with statutory and local guidance on the use of reasonable force (see section 2) and recognises that where intervention is required, it should always be considered in a safeguarding context
+Our schools work in accordance with statutory and local guidance on the use of reasonable force (see section 2) and recognises that where intervention is required, it should always be considered in a safeguarding context.
+Staff have undertaken the Price training in supporting behaviour including physical intervention